wlisrausr/wlisra.github.io/about.md

   </div>

   <h4>Why am I mixing two languages on this blog?</h4>
-  <p>Honestly, I want to use English completely on this blog, but I'm not quite confident yet with my english skill.
+  <p>Honestly, I want to use English completely, but I'm not quite confident yet with my english skill.
 I have to practice more to gain a better sense of writing at this language.
 So, instead of only using Bahasa, I will mix it with English too.</p>
 </div>